pushkarkadam/ArduinoVoltageReader/README.md

 The maximum voltage value permitted in Arduino Nano's analog Pin is 5V.

-To read voltage value more than 5V use Arduino Uno or some other boards compatible to read more than 5V.

 ## .env files

 All the configuration variables are stored in `.env` file.